equinor/equinor-trading-plotly-dash-template/README.md

 You need to update the key vault name to the new key vault you have created in Azure.
 When the values are updated, you can run the service locally by running `./scripts/run_dev.sh`.

-By default, authentication is deactivated locally, but you can activate it by remove the `AUTH` variable.
+By default, authentication is deactivated locally, but you can activate it by removing the `AUTH` variable.